openafsfoundation/openafs-workshop.org/_pages/sponsors.md

     sponsors:
 ---

-Stay tuned for AFS Technologies Workshop sponsorship announcements.
+Stay tuned for OpenAFS Workshop sponsorship announcements.

 ---

-Click [here]({{ site.baseurl }}/sponsorship/) to see how to sponsor the AFS Workshop.
+Click [here]({{ site.baseurl }}/sponsorship/) to see how to sponsor the OpenAFS Workshop.